tfpauly/privacy-proxy/draft-private-access-tokens.md

 - "challenge", which contains a base64url-encoded {{!RFC4648}} TokenChallenge
 value.
 This MUST be unique for every 401 HTTP response to prevent replay attacks.

-- "token-key", which contains a base64url encoding of the SPKI-encoded RSA public key for use with the RSA Blind Signature protocol (ISSUER_TOKEN_KEY).
+- "token-key", which contains a base64url encoding of the SubjectPublicKeyInfo object for use with the RSA Blind Signature protocol (ISSUER_TOKEN_KEY).

-- "name-key", which contains a base64url encoding of the SPKI-encoded public key to use when encrypting the ORIGIN_NAME in issuance requests (ISSUER_NAME_KEY).
+- "name-key", which contains a base64url encoding of the SubjectPublicKeyInfo object to use when encrypting the ORIGIN_NAME in issuance requests (ISSUER_NAME_KEY).

 - "max-age", an optional attribute that consists of the number of seconds for which the challenge will be accepted by the Origin.